ahmadsobri/java-practice/README.md

 @Valid \
 	- for enable validation has been set in property of model/class:\
-	- i.g : @valid ClassModel classA
+	- e.g : @valid ClassModel classA

 Design Pattern :

+Creation Pattern\

 1. Builder \
 	not use keyword new, but build(): create inner class Builder, with..() method return this, add method builld pass value to man class of it\
 	example :\
 		Class A = ClassA.builder().withId().withName().build();

 2. Factory\
 	create abstract class, extends a class factory to it, in main class instance single factory class, call specific object by param value\